New York City Federal Criminal Defense Attorney

 - (3) Dismissed Federal Fraud Complaint.
 When it comes to court and trial matters, in April 2018, Nick and his team convinced a federal judge to dismiss their client from a federal complaint.
 To be clear, that is extremely rare!
 Although the client was pictured as the ringleader, the judge agreed with Nick’s legal arguments to release the client from the case—while all other co-defendants failed and are still in the case.

 Remember: Federal cases are very different from state offenses.
 Nick is not a shoplifting defense attorney and he is the wrong lawyer to call for domestic violence charges.
-BUT: when the United States government, the Department of Justice, the U.S. Attorney’s Office, the FBI, the IRS, the DEA, the OIG-HHS agencies are after you, Nick will tell you exactly what to do and how to either avoid charges, get the case dismissed, or mitigate the situation.
+BUT: when the United States government, the Department of Justice, the U.S. Attorney’s Office, the FBI, the IRS, the DEA, or the OIG-HHS agencies are after you, Nick will tell you exactly what to do and how to either avoid charges, get the case dismissed, or mitigate the situation.

 Defending New Yorkers Against Conspiracy Charges in Federal Fraud Cases